-Make sure the speed marked on the blade is at RPM least as high as the no load RPM marked on the tool.
+Make sure the speed marked on the blade is at RPM least as high as the no load RPM marked on the

-Use clean saw blades.
-A buildup of pitch or sap on the surface of the saw blade increases blade thickness and also increases blade friction and the likelihood of kickback.
+- tool.Use clean saw blades.
+A buildup of pitch or sap - Ose clean saw blades.
+A buildup of pitch of sap on the surface of the saw blade increases blade thickness and also increases blade friction and the likelihood of kickback.